 Threadfin Anthias are fairly common in the trade, mainly being caught in the Maldives.
 They are best kept in small groups , if there is no male in the group the largest female will change into a male.
 They feed in the open water above the substrate and will be happier if they have some swimming room in the tank along with some good hiding places.
 They may jump so a well sealed tank is a good idea.
 They are relatively easy to keep and feed.
 Good article here on them.

 The bulk of the Threadfin Anthias fish in the shoals are as seen above.
 Swimming within the shoals we have found the specimens below.
 It is difficult to pick out a single fish swimming in a shoal so some of the images are not good.
 Also fish in the shoal obscure other fish.
 These specimens have all been at around 35 meters and one cannot stay there too long.
+Recently we found more variations of these fish, much shallower at around 20 meters and shall put up images of these soon.

 The specimen above was far lighter and more yellow than the others, unfortunately photo bombed by another Threadfin Anthias fish.
 In the image below some of the females are green around the head area.